College scholarships aren’t just awarded to high school seniors planning to enroll as freshmen in the college or university of their choice.

 Scholarships for Graduate Students

-The Google Anita Borg Memorial Scholarship is a $10,000 award for female students earning a degree in Computer Science.
+The Google Anita Borg Memorial Scholarship is a $10,000 award for female students earning a degree in computer support Science.
 Scholarship applicants must be graduate students, or undergrads that are in their senior year of college.

 The National Oceanic and Atmospheric Administration sponsors the Dr. Nancy Foster Scholarship Program, which provides financial support for graduate students conducting independent research and studying oceanography, marine biology, maritime archaeology and all other science, engineering, social science and resource management disciplines involving ocean and coastal areas.